coalternate/licenses/README.md

 |                :x: |                       [Do What The Fuck You Want To Public License][WTFPL] | `WTFPL`              |
 | :heavy_check_mark: |                                                       [zlib License][Zlib] | `Zlib`               |

+## Resources

+### FAQ

+#### How different are the markdown versions of the licenses?

+They're practically the same!
+The wording of each license hasn't been altered or edited in the slightest.
+The only changes made were to the style and presentation of the license text.

+#### Isn't it a violation of the license to change it?

+Certain licenses, like the [GNU GPL v3][GPL-3.0-or-later], contain clauses such as this:
+> Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

+Now I'm by no means a lawyer, but given that GNU's [own license page](http://www.gnu.org/licenses/) provides their licenses in several different formats, I think it's safe to assume that as long as the wording of the license is verbatim, then the stylistic alterations don't count as "changing" the license.

+### Licensing

+The markdown licenses are licensed under [Creative Commons Zero v1.0 Universal](https://github.com/coalternate/licenses/blob/master/LICENSE.md), placing them all in the public domain.
+Feel free to use any or all of them at your leisure.

+These licenses are *"as-is"*.
+I am not responsible for any issues that may arise from using these licenses.

-All plaintext licenses (with the exception of `CECILL-2.1.txt`) were copied directly from [choosealicense.com](https://choosealicense.com) by [GitHub](https://github.com/github), which is licensed under [CC-BY-3.0](https://creativecommons.org/licenses/by/3.0/).
-The markdown licenses are adapted directly from the plaintext versions, and differ only in their formatting.
+All the licenses in the `source` folder (with the exception of `CECILL-2.1.txt`) were copied directly from [choosealicense.com](https://choosealicense.com) by [GitHub](https://github.com/github), which is licensed under [CC-BY-3.0](https://creativecommons.org/licenses/by/3.0/) (`CECILL-2.1.txt` was copied from [cecill.info](https://cecill.info/licences/Licence_CeCILL_V2.1-en.txt)).
+The markdown versions were adapted directly from these `.txt` counterparts, and differ only in their style and presentation.
+In the event a license's wording differs from the source it was adapted or copied from, please refer to that source for the correct wording.

 [0BSD]:                 https://github.com/coalternate/licenses/blob/master/markdown/0BSD.md
 [AFL-3.0]:              https://github.com/coalternate/licenses/blob/master/markdown/AFL-3.0.md